 Global Oneness Day

 Global Oneness Day is a day dedicated to celebrating our Oneness with the Divine, each other and all of Life.
 In the late 1960′s the first photographs of the Earth seen from space powerfully impacted humanity’s perception of the world.
 We realized that all life on our beautiful blue planet was deeply connected.
 Oneness represents a profound shift in humanity’s culture from one of competition to one of cooperation.
+Many people realize that Oneness is Divine, and the very essence of our being.

 All the main religions preach love of neighbor.
+Oneness is a timeless truth.
 What you do to another person you are doing to another aspect of yourself.
-Oneness is a timeless truth.
 Mystics and philosophers have proclaimed it for thousands of years.
 For over a century, science has proven the connection between consciousness and matter, our genetic connection with all life.
 The illusion of separation has caused massive problems on earth.
 Our inherent oneness addresses the illusion of separation.
 In realizing our oneness we can find the solutions needed to avoid global calamity and create a world of health, well-being and flourishing for all.

 Adapted from Global Oneness Day website